adrian83/adrian83.github.io/page_data/content/post/serverless_api_on_aws.md

             return {"statusCode": 201, "body": json.dumps({'id':userId, 'firstName':body['firstName'], 'lastName':body['lastName']})}
 ```

-Let's take a look at properties tahat we have to define for all our lambda functions:
+Let's take a look at properties that we have to define for all our Lambda functions:

 - 'FunctionName' name of the function
 - 'Role' permissions for the lambda function
-- 'Handler' name of the funcion () that will be called when LAmbda will be executed
+- 'Handler' name of the funcion that will be called when Lambda will be executed
-- 'Runtime' defines programming language and it's version in which lambda is written
+- 'Runtime' defines runtime of the Lambda (programming language and it's version)
-- 'Timeout' max duration of the lambda in seconds
+- 'Timeout' max duration of the Lambda in seconds
-- 'MemorySize' describes how powerfull will be the hardware (not only memory but also cpu) that will host your function
+- 'MemorySize' describes how powerfull will be the hardware (not only memory but also cpu) running your function
 - 'Environment.Variables' variables that can be defined in CloudFormation and used in code
 - 'Code.ZipFile' code of our lambda function